dogodigi/community_mapping/en/chapters/uploadmedia_md.md

 When the images are geolocated, you can use the Flickr __Map__ page to check if everything is in place.
 These images can then later be used by the developers who can integrate them in the Interactive Community Mapping Application.

+Instructions on how to geolocate images can be found at https://www.youtube.com/watch?v=3Y9v9TI7HAI

 ![](Screenshot from 2016-06-17 14-51-48.png)